A man in a black suit, white shirt, green patterned tie, and glasses with a dark background.

 • Representing the Department of Corrections in a High Court claim brought by an offender with significant intellectual disabilities (Miller v Attorney-General [2022] NZHC 1832)

-• Providing many pieces of legal advice on discrimination under s 19 of the Bill of Rights Act, and representation as lead and junior counsel in a number of cases relating to discrimination law (including J v Attorney-General [2018] NZHC 1209, [2023] NZCA 660; Butcher v NZ Transport Agency [2022] NZHRRT 21)
+• Providing many pieces of legal advice on discrimination under s 19 of the Bill of Rights Act, and representation as lead and junior counsel in a number of cases relating to discrimination law (including J v Attorney-General [2018] NZHC 1209, [2023] NZCA 660, [2025] NZSC 103; Butcher v NZ Transport Agency [2022] NZHRRT 21)

-• Acting as junior counsel to the Solicitor-General in a Supreme Court appeal against a declaration of inconsistency (Attorney-General v Chisnall SC 26/2022)
+• Acting as junior counsel to the Solicitor-General in a Supreme Court appeal against a declaration of inconsistency (Attorney-General v Chisnall [2024] NZSC 178, [2024] 1 NZLR 768)

 • Examples of Matt’s recent experience in administrative and public law include:

-• Obtaining a declaratory judgment for an incorporated society challenging the administration of aspects of the Gambling Act 2003 (Feed Families Not Pokies v Secretary for Internal Affairs [2024] NZHC 217)
+• Obtaining a declaratory judgment for an incorporated society challenging the administration of aspects of the Gambling Act 2003 (Feed Families Not Pokies v Secretary for Internal Affairs [2024] NZHC 217, [2024] NZAR 380; upheld on appeal [2025] NZCA 16)

 • Representing the Electoral Commission in an application for an electoral petition under the Referendums Framework Act (O’Connell v Electoral Commission [2021] NZHC 563)